-- Why do you think the myths we have discussed about vaping exist? - Are there any other myths/facts about vaping that you would like to share? - Now that we have busted some of the common myths about vaping, what are some strategies you can use to support your friends not to vape?
+- Why do you think the myths we have discussed about vaping exist? - Are there any other myths/facts about vaping that you would like to share? - Now that we have credible facts about vaping, what are some strategies you can use to support your friends not to vape?